IBM/openapi-validator/README.md

 If a rule is not included in the file, that rule will be set to the default status automatically.
 See the [Default Values](#default-values) for more info.

-An [example file](https://github.ibm.com/MIL/swagger-editor-ibm/blob/master/.validaterc) is included in the repo to get started with.
+For an example of the structure, see the [defaults file](https://github.ibm.com/MIL/swagger-editor-ibm/blob/master/src/.defaultsForValidator.js).
+The JSON object in this file can be copied and pasted into the .validaterc file to get started configuring the validator.

 #### Default Mode